ap126/APAnActualWebsite/README.md

 <html>

 <body>
 <p> Welcome to AP's "An Actual Website," where this blog/site is devoted to spamming you with some Kdramas (slight cringe)!
-See below for more and Kdrama opinions </p>
+See below for more and Kdrama opinions. </p>

 <h1> Recent Updates </h1>
 <p> Haven't got the opportunity to watch any of these yet, but they're on Netflix ;D !
 Currently wishing for the day to binge watch :_( </p>